 Cultivating is destroying the weeds between rows to prevent them from robbing nourishment and moisture from the plants.
 At the same time, breaking up the upper layer of soil crust will help retain moisture in the soil.
-Best digging depth is 1" to 3" (2.5-7.5 cm).
+Best digging depth is 1"-3".